abulka/gui-showdown/README.md

 which draw onto a canvas.
 How do models, mediators and gui widgets map to ECS concepts, and how to we remove most of the OO from them, in order to do things the ECS way?

-** Note that in the absence of an observer pattern being implemented, you can instead simply loop through all mediators and trigger them, thus updating the GUI to the state of the current model.
-This loop could be called periodically and strategically.
-Its a cheap way.
-Adding a dirty flag to model entities would allow us to skip mediators that don't need to be triggered, thus is more efficient.
-Even better optimisation is achieved with dirty models and sets, like the way ECS systems query for components that match - you can include a dirty component and the set-based lookup speed will be more efficient (rather than looping through all possible mediators and triggering only those whose associated models are 'dirty').

 Using ECS approach to implement the MGM design pattern.
 -------------------------------------------------------